What is Web 3.0 ? The history and a look into the future

-Florence has recently accomplished training as a beauty therapist from a highly reputed beauty college.
+Florence has recently accomplished training as a beauty therapist at a highly reputed beauty college.
 With her are her credentials in the form of a certificate.
 She wishes to share her accomplishments with prospective employers.
 She, therefore, heads over to LinkedIn and updates her profile to reflect her academic and skills achievements.
-No sooner had she updated her LinkedIn profile than she received a congratulatory message from her friends on Twitter, and a direct message from a beauty company through Facebook.
+No sooner had she updated her LinkedIn profile than she received a congratulatory message from her friends on Twitter and a direct message from a beauty company through Facebook.

 Of course, such is not a reality today, but it’s what will be in the next five to ten years.
 As Bernes-Lee adds, “all this without needing artificial intelligence on the scale of 2001's Hal or Star Wars’ C-3PO… .”
 Instead, all that intelligence will reside within each web page.
-Let’s just call it a web full of meaning or should we say semantics?
+Let’s just call it a web full of meaning, or should we say semantics?
 Why don’t we just begin with the history of how we got here?
 How did it all begin?

-An idea to….The idea of the Internet is rather mundane, what’s geeky about it, however, are the technologies that make it.
+The idea of the Internet is rather mundane.
+What’s geeky about it are the technologies that make it.
 Let’s create five friends out of the air to aid us in elaborating on the idea.
 Allan Martin, Christopher Gilgamesh, Lidbary Lardof, Mike Saha, and Micah Josephus will take the stage.
-Take Allan’s, Chris’, Lidbary’s, Mike’s, and Micah’s computers and interconnect them via whatever means you have available; say an Ethernet cable, a wireless frequency channel, a fiber optic cable or rather, a psychic’s continuum vibrations of energy.
-So long as the five computers can exchange information through established protocols/rules that they all understand, then you have an inter-network of computers a.k.a an internet (with a small letter ‘i’).
+Take Allan’s, Chris’, Lidbary’s, Mike’s, and Micah’s computers and interconnect them via whatever means you have available; say an Ethernet cable, a wireless frequency channel, a fibre optic cable or rather, a psychic’s continuum vibrations of energy.
+So long as the five computers can exchange information through established protocols/rules that they all understand, you have an inter-network of computers, a.k.a, an internet (with a small letter ‘i’).
 Let’s call our internet ‘ChALiMi’ or ‘Chalimi’.

-A copy of an Article of Association of a business owned by our five friends resides in their individual computers and if any copy is deleted or corrupted then still there are four left, and of course, a copy also exists at the regulator’s computer, and another at the tax collector’s machine and so the story goes.
+A copy of an Article of Association of a business owned by our five friends resides in their individual computers.
+If any copy is deleted or corrupted, there are still four left.
+Of course, a copy also exists at the regulator’s computer and another at the tax collector’s machine, and so the story goes.
 That alone was and still is the idea and vision of the Internet, a decentralized network of Computers where multiple copies of files reside.
 But then, the files could easily be synced among the computers when needed.
 There is also an open channel of communication between the five.

 “The World Wide Web went live, on my physical desktop in Geneva, Switzerland, in December 1990.
 It consisted of one Web site and one browser, which happened to be on the same computer.
 The simple setup demonstrated a profound concept; “that any person could share information with anyone else, anywhere.”
 Sir Tim Berners-Lee, the inventor of the World Wide Web.

 The web is just a software system (the largest in the world) that runs on top of the Internet infrastructure.
 With it came technologies such as Hypertext Markup Language (HTML) for structuring pages to be shared over the system, Hypertext Transfer Protocol (HTTP) for sharing the web pages, and a browser to allow users to view/browse the pages.
-Ever since its invention, the Web has opened up new frontiers and now it is an important business and information tool, accessible from local and remote locations.
+Ever since its invention, the Web has opened up new frontiers, and now it is an important business and information tool accessible from local and remote locations.
 In addition to serving up Web pages via HTTP, it also serves files via File Transfer Protocol (FTP), electronic resource management systems via Simple Network Management Protocol (SNMP), electronic mail via Post Office Protocol version 3 (POP3), Simple Mail Transfer Protocol (SMTP) and Internet Mail Access Protocol v4 (IMAP4), and data for wireless devices via Wireless Application Protocol(WAP), etc. These protocols are part of the Transmission Control Protocol/Internet Protocol (TCP/IP) suite.

 Along the way, something happened.
 There was a fundamental shift in how we use the Internet.
 Human beings saw it fit to put “themselves” into the web, a technology that only had dead files in it.
 Clearly stated, the web adopted a social, collaborative, and interactive philosophy.
 It marked the dawn of user-generated content.
-That alone is what distinguishes a web app from a web site.
+That alone is what distinguishes a web app from a website.
 As of now, I am not compelled to take any flight to Washington District of Columbia to feel the mood swings of Trump, I just head to Twitter, and it’s all there in his tweets.
 It is through the advent of social media platforms that you get to know a person from a computer network.
-Notable platforms are social blogs like WordPress and Tumblr, social networks like Facebook, Whatsapp, Twitter, LinkedIn, and Instagram, social news sites like Reddit and Digg, social wikis like Wikipedia, Wikiversity, and Wikibooks, social commerce like Amazon and eBay, etc. Notable mentions include Lughayangu (a platform where Africans preserve their dialects).
+Notable platforms are social blogs like WordPress and Tumblr; social networks like Facebook, Whatsapp, Twitter, LinkedIn, and Instagram; social news sites like Reddit and Digg; social wikis like Wikipedia, Wikiversity, and Wikibooks; social commerce like Amazon and eBay; etc. Notable mentions include Lughayangu (a platform where Africans preserve their dialects).

 Karibu Web 3.0, 'I know what you mean'

 Since all these data sets are machine-readable, they need not be contained in a single database or system.
 You can scatter them all over the web in different web apps and sites however you like.
 The web agent will crawl them for you and then present them as if they were one.
 As if they existed in one place.
 It will just have to search for meaning from those websites.
 “This Dorian is ...and was born in...and worked at...etc.”

-Existing search engines only look for ‘data that contains’.
-If you search for “Palm Sunday” say via Google, Bing, Yahoo, or DuckDuckGo, then the respective search engine crawlers will simply look for sets that contain the words “Palm Sunday” and then return the addresses of the sites that contained the words.
+Existing search engines only look for ‘data that contains.
+If you search for “Palm Sunday” via Google, Bing, Yahoo, or DuckDuckGo, the respective search engine crawlers will simply look for sets containing the words “Palm Sunday” and then return the addresses of the sites that contained the words.
 I have to say, it’s way more than that, but that is the principle upon which they work.
 There have been recent upgrades to engines like Google to enable it to “understand the meaning of the words ‘Palm Sunday’.”
 It is, however, too early.
 Try searching for “what was the population of Kenya when Lebron James was born” you will be surprised to see the above result.
 A promising future perhaps?